nus-cs2103-AY2223S1/ip/README.md

 1st item on the list deleted.

 ```
-Got it.
-I've removed this task:
+SLAY BESTIE!
+I've deleted your slay✨!
     [T][] MA2104 tutorial
-You now have 2 tasks.
+You now have 2 slay✨.
 ```
 ---